zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 # Create your first API

-This tutorial will walk you through the creation of a Kopflos API from scratch.
+This tutorial will walk you through the creation of a minimal Kopflos API from scratch.
 The API will serve GET requests for RDF instances of `schema:Person` found in the backing triplestore.